 - Think ahead.
 Plan for different obligations now and after graduation.

 - Keep your credit card account information and contact information in a safe place in case a card is lost or stolen.
 If a card is lost or stolen, report it as soon as you notice it is missing.

 - Use your credit card for emergency purposes only.

-When you apply for either a Federal Graduate PLUS Loan or a private student alternative loan, your lender will request a copy of your credit report and will evaluate your credit to determine your credit worthiness.
+When you apply for either a Federal Graduate PLUS Loan or a Private/Alternative loan, your lender will request a copy of your credit report to review your credit to determine and assess risk.
 If the lender is evaluating your credit for the Federal Graduate PLUS Loan, the lender will only be looking for adverse or negative credit; a credit score will not be used.
 Adverse credit includes such items as: